tc39/notes/meetings/2017-07/jul-27.md

 YK: Concerned about process

-MS: Like the proposal of Rex chairing two meetings and then having an election in January.
+MLS: Like the proposal of Rex chairing two meetings and then having an election in January.
 DE and LBR are interested in being vice chairs.
 We should jump at the opportunity!

 BT: I don't see a reason to attach an "interim" title to the chair.

 ?: Need to be welcoming to Rex.

-MS: I think Rex would be a great candidate.
+MLS: I think Rex would be a great candidate.
 I'd like to see him in action.

 YK: ?